Update Location

 Indoors, most palms like evenly moist soil and bright, indirect light.
 Growing near a west- or south-facing window (but not where the sunbeams will directly hit the plants) is a great choice.
 Palms grow best with a bit of humidity in the air, too, and away from cold blasts of air from doorways or drafty windows, or hot, dry air from heating vents.

 Palms are the Goldilocks of plants—they like soil that’s not too moist, not too dry, but just right.
 Once they’re established, water indoor palms when the top inch of soil is dry.
 If you let the soil dry out completely, the leaf tips will begin to turn brown, and they won’t green up again.
-But don’t let palms sit in saucers of standing water, either, as that is a sure path to root rot.
+Don’t let palms sit in saucers of standing water, either, as that is a sure path to root rot.

 While you really can’t prune palm trees for size—if you cut off the top of the plant, it’s toast—you can prune off dead leaves to keep the plant tidy.
 Know, though, that many species have spines and pointy leaves that will poke you if you’re not careful.